Piranha Games

-Piranha Games Inc. is a Canadian video game developer based in Vancouver, British Columbia.
+Piranha Games Inc. is a Canadian video game developer based in Burnaby, British Columbia.
 The company was founded by Russ Bullock, President and Executive Producer, and Bryan Ekman, VP and Creative Director.
-Piranha Games is one of the oldest game developers in the Vancouver area and is currently housed in the International Village Mall in the Chinatown area.
-On 25 November 2020, Piranha Games entered into an agreement to be acquired by Enad Global 7.
+Piranha Games is one of the oldest game developers in the Greater Vancouver area and was housed in the International Village Mall in the Chinatown area until their relocation to their current Burnaby headquarters.
+On November 25, 2020, Piranha Games entered into an agreement to be acquired by Enad Global 7.

 History

-In the Autumn of 1999, three entrepreneurs - Bullock, Ekman, and Jason Holtslander - set out to create a Half-Life mod called Die Hard: Nakatomi Plaza (DH:NP).
+In the Autumn of 1999, three entrepreneurs – Bullock, Ekman, and Jason Holtslander – set out to create a Half-Life mod called Die Hard: Nakatomi Plaza (DH:NP).
 After working together for a few months, the team received a letter from Fox Interactive requiring all work on the mod cease and desist.
 The three used this event as a catalyst to pursue their dreams of starting a new development studio and turning Die Hard: Nakatomi Plaza into a full product for the PC platform.

 Piranha Games Inc. was officially founded in early 2000 by Bullock, Ekman, and Holtslander, with an initial infusion of private funding.
 After an 8-month period of creating demos for Fox Interactive, a deal was struck in August 2000, and Die Hard: Nakatomi Plaza was officially under production.

 On November 25, 2020, Swedish company Enad Global 7 acquired Piranha Games for $31.4M CAD, the acquisition was finished on March 1, 2021.